TIBCOSoftware/tp-helm-charts/docs/workshop/microk8s/bare-metal-data-plane/README.md

    - Inbound OpenTelemetry data and TEA agent leader election
 - Host Storage Class
    - Persistence for HawkConsole
-- Observability backend resources for collecting OpenTelemetry data
+- Observability backend resources for collecting OpenTelemetry data for BusinessWorks applications
    - Metrics collection
       - Prometheus
    - Traces collection
       - ElasticSearch

 This **`readme`** covers the prerequisites to get you started with a single-cluster Kubernetes cluster on MicroK8s.
-Follow each step carefully to ensure a smooth setup process before provisioning a Bare Metal Data Plane on TIBCO Platform.
+Follow each step carefully to ensure a smooth setup process before provisioning a Control Tower Data Plane on TIBCO Platform.

 ---